nice-Code-90/MSAgentLearningSandbox/README.md

 - **Tiered Expert Strategy:** Dispatching tasks to **Llama-3.3-70b** for massive domain knowledge (experts) or **Llama-3.1-8b** for fast general responses (Other).
 - **Custom Extension Bridge:** Implementation of `RunCerebrasAsync<T>` to bridge the gap between Reasoning models and the framework's strict JSON requirements.
 - **Robust Deserialization:** Implementing "forgiving" JSON parsing to handle LLM inconsistencies like case-insensitivity, trailing commas, and String-to-Enum conversion.

+---

+### 12. MultiAgent.Delegation (Agent-as-a-Tool)
+This project demonstrates a hierarchical agent architecture where a "Manager" agent invokes other specialized agents rather than direct code tools to perform tasks.

+**Key Concepts:**
+- **Agent-as-a-Tool:** Using the `agent.AsAIFunction()` extension to register a full agent as a tool within another agent.
+- **Orchestration:** A central `DelegateAgent` orchestrates the workflow, deciding whether to delegate tasks to the `StringAgent` or `NumberAgent`.
+- **Middleware Observability:** Implementing a custom `FunctionCallMiddleware` to log real-time details of which agent is calling which tool.
+- **Monolith vs. Micro-Agent Pattern:** Comparing a monolithic "Jack of all trades" agent against a delegated, micro-agent structure.

 ## Technical Insights & Learning Outcomes